-Many yoga studios offer various workshops to help you deepen your practice.
+Taking a workshop focused on the skill you want to learn is the best way to deepen your practice and confidence with inverstions.
 An experienced instructor guides you through the class, often focusing on specific types of poses or breathwork.
 Participating in an inversion workshop specifically designed to safely practice postures will subdue your fears of inversions.

 The workshop lets you learn how to properly settle in and out of challenging poses, providing more time to practice than allotted in a yoga class.
 They are also an opportunity for one-on-one time with the instructor, making you feel more supported while practicing the inversions.

 No workshops near you?
 Check out our online Journey to Handstand Course here!

 An essential component of inversions is having confidence.
 Trusting yourself and being sure of your abilities will help you progress in your practice and eliminate your fears of inverting upside down.
 The moment you second guess yourself and doubt what you can achieve, you will most likely collapse out of the pose.
 So instead, trust that your body can endure the power and coordination it takes to hold an elaborate pose.
 Believe that it can happen, and the fear and angst you’ve been experiencing will float away.

 Although they may appear intimidating, inversions can be achieved once you learn to conquer your fears.
 However, inversions are more advanced yoga postures and are not appropriate for everyone.
 I strongly advise if you have high blood pressure, neck problems, eye, ear, sinus problems, or are considerably overweight that you don’t practice traditional inversions.
 In these cases, practice the modified versions, which will still help you strengthen those core muscles.
 Otherwise, inversions are nothing to fear if you practice them one step at a time.